ajenti/ajenti/plugins/iptables/README.md

-# Ajenti plugin template
+# Ajenti plugin Iptables

-This is the plugin template used by ajenti-dev-multitool
+This plugin list the chains and displays the rules of each, with the possibility to delete some rules (may be useful to unban IPs from `fail2ban`).